banrovegrie/old-site/README.md

 - MQTT and DDS: centralised vs decentralised, DDS provides more QoS aspects than MQTT
 - Complexity: MQTT is simpler up front but assumes future, while DDS requires up front investment but minimizes future complexity

-# Number of Sub-arrays with Sum = k
+# Number of Sub-arrays with Sum equal to k

 Created: Apr 09, 2020 11:00 PM